 One of the most important items to include in your car’s emergency preparedness kit is a First Aid kit.
-This is one of the few items that it can be worthwhile to buy a complete kit, just because of all the small items that you want to make sure that are put in there.
+This is one of the few items that it can be worthwhile to buy a complete kit, just because of all the small items that you want to make sure that is put in there.
 However, if you want to construct your own First Aid kit, you want to make sure that you include various-sized bandages, gauze, adhesive tape, iodine, tweezers, and pain relievers.

 There are a few other things that you should keep in your car for emergency preparedness.
 You should keep a blanket in your car for warmth.
 You can keep an old quilt in your car to fill this purpose, but it can be bulky.
 However, there are also heat blankets that you can buy.
 They come in compact packages so that you can easily keep them in your car.
 Other items to keep in your car include a rain poncho, flashlight, and a radio.
 You can buy crank versions of flashlights and radios, or you should make sure that the batteries are good on a regular basis.

 Some of the most important items to keep in your vehicle are the ones that can help get it moving again.
-This includes jumper cables and extra fuses as well as oil, antifreeze and a can of tire filler/inflator.
+This includes jumper cables and extra fuses as well as oil, antifreeze, and a can of tire filler/inflator.
 A tire gauge and portable compressor can help with slow leaks as well.
 A tire repair kit can keep things going in the event of a flat tire — at least until you can have your tire changed.
 A shovel and some road salt or sand can help you get out when you find yourself stuck in the snow.

-To make sure that others can see you, be sure to pack a couple flares and a caution or help sign.
+To make sure that others can see you, be sure to pack a couple of flares and caution or help sign.
 Don’t rely on only your caution lights since when you need them your battery may already be dead.

-Other tools you’ll want to include in your car’s emergency preparedness kit are a flashlight, multipurpose tool, an adjustable wrench and a multi-head screwdriver.
+Other tools you’ll want to include in your car’s emergency preparedness kit are a flashlight, multipurpose tool, an adjustable wrench, and a multi-head screwdriver.
 A small fire extinguisher could prevent a fire from getting out of control.